 Well, you can call the bank and have them cancel you a card and figure out how to get it to you wherever you are in the world… This will take days if not a week and most often will cost your $100+ in shipping fees.
 It will cost you nothing extra to open up two accounts, so just do it and thank me later.

-This trick worked for us when somewhere in the world someone got our debit card numbers and cloned Adam’s card and withdrew $4900 in 5 days while we were in Zanzibar.
+This trick worked for us when someone got our debit card numbers, cloned Adam’s card, and withdrew $4900 in five days while we were in Zanzibar.
 We found out when the ATM read “Insufficient funds.”
-Thankfully Charles Schwab refunded all of the stolen money.
+Thankfully, Charles Schwab refunded all of the stolen money.
 Having the second card allowed us to continue using the account with Hannah’s card after the theft.

 3. Add Someone At Home To Your Account

 This will be key if you run into any problems abroad.
-Remember the above story of our card getting cloned and we were on an African Safari in Zanzibar, well thankfully we had my mother on the account.
-The bank was requiring us to get a notarized letter, which is nearly impossible when you are on a moving vehicle in Africa.
+Remember the above story of our card getting cloned while we were on an African Safari in Zanzibar?
+Well, thankfully, we had my mother on the account.
+The bank required us to get a notarized letter, which is nearly impossible when you are in a moving vehicle in Africa.
 Having someone on your account will give them the authority to deal with any problems that may arise.

 4. Keep The Daily Withdrawal Low

 Keep your daily withdrawal allowance under $500.
-We keep ours at $250, but when our card got cloned it was $1,000.
-The thieves emptied out $4,900 in 5 days.
-Had our limit been $250 it would have been a quarter of that.
-If you need to up the limit for a day or two just call the bank and they can make the change very easily.
+We keep ours at $250, but when our card got cloned, it was $1,000.
+The thieves emptied out $4,900 in five days.
+Had our limit been $250, it would have been a quarter of that.
+If you need to up the limit for a day or two, just call the bank, and they can make the change very easily.

 5. Don’t Carry High Balances

-We also left a handful of blank signed checks with Hannah’s mom at home that can make the deposit for us.
+We also left a handful of blank signed checks with Hannah’s mom at home, who can make the deposit for us.

 6. Take Out Less Money And Go More Often To The ATM